xlaming/xatClient/README.md

 # xatClient for FLASH's xat:

-* It's wrriten for Python 3.x, actually I've made it using Python 3.8.
+* I have made it using Python 3.8, I don't know if it work in other versions, but anyway it should be atleast 3.x obvious.
+* You should install the module **requests** otherside it won't work.
-* Maybe later I should release the HTML5's version.
+* Maybe later I will create the HTML5's version.
 * All settings are located on **classes/config.py**

 # Commands: